Andrew Terrill

 Perhaps one day I’ll actually spot a mountain lion!
 But I have seen plenty of lion prints.
 March, the foothills.

-Bear tracks in Golden Gate Canyon State Park, October.
+Bear tracks, late one October.
 They appeared overnight on a trail I’d followed the evening before en-route to camp.
 The prints were also heading toward my camp, but fortunately veered off into the forest before reaching it.
 A good reminder to keep camp clean and food-free!

 blurry bear